Peer Specialist Certification

 - Must read and sign an attestation agreeing to comply with the FCB Code of Ethical & Professional Conduct found here.

 - Pass the Florida Certified Recovery Peer Specialist Exam (passing score is 65%; or 65 correct out of 100 questions).
 A free, online study guide is available here.
+(Note: application and all required documents MUST be submitted and approved prior to scheduling your exam date)

 - 10 hours of continuing education per year.
 Training content must be related to at least one of the CRPS performance domains.
 Annual renewal is on June 30th of each calendar year.